LaurelAnderson/Collab-canvas-app/README.md

 Once it populates, make sure the "Export" checkbox is checked and click "OK"

 #### Testing:
-Clients will need to run the app in Android Studio\
+1. On both computers: download the repo and set everything up
-Server.java will need to run in separate IDE (recommend using IntelliJ)\
+2. The computer hosting Server.java will need to run in separate IDE (recommend using IntelliJ)
-Both will need dependencies setup to reference the Packet class One computer can run the Server and run the app in an emulator.
-The second computer will require changing the socket to the ip of the first computer.
+3. The second computer will require changing the socket to the ip of the first computer.
 On computer 1, open command line and enter ipconfig to get the IPv4 address.
-Enter this address into the second computer's MainActivity.java class on line 74.
+4. Enter this address into the second computer's MainActivity.java class on line 74
+5. On each computer, open and run a single client in Android Studio

 Now start the Server, start both emulators and have fun drawing!

 #### Workload distribution: